AnnieRho7/Habit-Tracker/README.md

 Testing was conducted throughout the development process using Chrome Developer Tools for debugging and troubleshooting.

-Both HTML and CSS were validated using W3C validators, Javascript was tested using JSHINT ensuring compliance and correctness.
+Both HTML and CSS were validated using W3C validators, Javascript was tested using JSHINT.

 ![index.html Validator](assets/readme-images/htmlvalidat.png)
 ![style.css Validator](assets/readme-images/cssvalidate.png)